MihaiOnSoftware/personal-resume/career_navigation_plan.md

 ## Step 2: Basic Navigation CSS

 ```
-Using red-green-blue TDD methodology from @tdd.md, and quality standards from @quality.md, implement the basic CSS styling for the career navigation.
+Using quality standards from @quality.md, implement the basic CSS styling for the career navigation.

-**RED Phase - Write Failing Tests:**
-Add tests to verify:
-1. The career navigation container has initial positioning styles applied
-2. Navigation links are styled with proper typography
-3. The navigation container has appropriate z-index for layering
-4. Links have proper cursor and interaction states

-**GREEN Phase - Make Tests Pass:**
+**Note: We do not test static HTML/CSS code - tests are only for dynamic JavaScript functionality.**

+**Implementation:**
 Add CSS to `src/resume.css`:
 - Style .career-nav with basic positioning (position: absolute initially)
 - Style .career-nav a with the existing mono, green, small-text appearance